Excerpted from General Granblaniar Vol. 5: Triumph, Fear and Other Emotions. (Reprinted with permission. All rights reserved.)

 May 8, 1841

 Granblaniar’s memoirs translated into Portuguese with title, How I Struggled to Get My Muscle Arisen.

 Hearing of Santa Andres appointment, breakaway republics issue new declaration, insisting that previous announcement of separation was of course meant to be taken ironically.

-As rivalry reaches high pitch, flustered High Command inadvertently asks out both Granblaniar and Santa Andres for the same night to the same restaurant.
-On being confronted at the bar, blurts out new commission to each, telling them they are both being raised to Supremiest Generalissimo of the Armies.
+As rivalry reaches high pitch, flustered High Command inadvertently asks out Granblaniar and Santa Andres for the same night to the same restaurant.
+On being confronted by both at the bar, blurts out new commission to each, telling them they are being raised to Supremiest Generalissimo of the Armies.

 July 11, 1841